Fitzy1293/redditsfinder/README.md

 Might work, haven't tested it though so who knows.

 ***Windows***\
+`pip3 install redditcleaner`
 Run this in PowerShell\
 `wget https://raw.githubusercontent.com/Fitzy1293/redditsfinder/master/redditsfinder.py -OutFile redditsfinder.py`\
-PowerShell has wget, but you need to specify it's output file.
+PowerShell has wget, but unlike on Linux you need to specify it's output file.

-# How to use

-If you did the full unix like install. `redditsfinder redditUsername` \
+If you did the full Linux or Mac. `redditsfinder redditUsername` \
 To run with python. `python3 redditsfinder.py redditUsername` \
 Make sure you're in the redditsfinder directory for the python interpreter way.\
 **Make sure you have python3 installed**.\